geoserver/geoserver-history/doc/user/source/tutorials/app-schema/app-schema-tutorial.rst

     </as:AppSchemaDataAccess>

 * ``namespaces`` defines all the namespace prefixes used in the mapping file.

+* ``includedTypes`` (optional) defines all the included non-feature type mapping file locations that are referred in the mapping file.

 * ``sourceDataStores`` provides the configuration information for the source data stores.